 Secure a candy thermometer to the side of the pan, or check the jelly temperature with an instant read thermometer.
 The marmalade may take anywhere from 20 to 35 minutes or so to be ready to pour out.
 After about 15 minutes, start checking the temperature frequently.

-For the wrinkle test, put several small plates into the freezer.
+For the wrinkle test, place a small plate into the freezer.
 As the jelly temperature reaches 217°F, start testing it by placing a small amount of the hot jelly on the chilled plate.
 If the jelly spreads out and thins immediately, it isn't ready.
 If it holds its shape a bit, like an egg yolk, that's a good sign.
 Push up against it with your finger tip.
 If the jelly sample wrinkles at all, it is time to take the jelly off the heat and pour it out into jars.

 When you use a candy thermometer or an insta-read thermometer to test the temperature of your mixture, make sure the probe is NOT touching the bottom of the pan.
 Make sure that the indentation on the probe (with modern candy thermometers this is about an inch and a half from the bottom of the probe) is actually surrounded by the mixture.
 This may mean that you have to tilt the pan to one side, to cover the probe sufficiently to get a good reading.

 12 While the marmalade is in its second cooking stage, rinse out your canning jars, dry them, and place them, without lids, in a 200°F oven.
 They should be in the oven at least 10 minutes before using them.
 This not only sterilizes the jars, but it helps to keep them from cracking from the temperature differential when you add the hot jelly mixture to them.

 14 Once the jelly has reached 218-220°F or its "wrinkly" stage, remove the jelly pot from the heat.
-Carefully ladle the jelly into the jars, one at a time, leaving 1/4 inch head space at the top of the jars for a vacuum seal.
+Carefully ladle the jelly into the jars, leaving 1/4 inch head space at the top of the jars for a vacuum seal.
 Wipe the rim clean with a clean, wet paper towel.
 Place the lid on the jar, securing with a jar ring.
 Work quickly.